Earnest Byner: NFL career (1984-1997)

-In the 1987 AFC Championship game he was instrumental in a Browns comeback from a 21-3 deficit to place the Browns in position to win the game.
+In the 1987 AFC Championship Game he was instrumental in a Browns comeback from a 21-3 deficit to place the Browns in position to win the game.
 With the score tied at 31 midway through the 4th quarter, the Broncos scored a go-ahead touchdown to make the score 38-31 with six minutes to play.
 In the ensuing Cleveland drive the Browns worked the ball down the field to reach the Denver 8 yard line with a little over a minute left in the game.
 On the next play Byner took the Kosar handoff to run off left tackle.
 Byner powered past the Bronco line and looked sure to score a game-tying touchdown when Bronco defensive back Jeremiah Castille managed to strip him of the ball.
-The play, now known simply as The Fumble, became the play for which Byner is best remembered.
+The play, now known simply as "The Fumble", became the play for which Byner is best remembered.
 The fumble marred an otherwise impressive performance, as he finished the game with 67 rushing yards, seven receptions for 120 yards, and two touchdowns.

-Byner played another season with Cleveland before being traded to the Washington Redskins for running back Mike Oliphant before the start of the 1989 season.
-In Super Bowl XXVI, in 1992, he caught a touchdown pass in the second quarter, and the Redskins won, giving him the NFL Championship he could not win with the Browns.
+Byner played another season with Cleveland before being traded to the Washington Redskins on April 22, 1989 for running back Mike Oliphant.
 Byner was a Pro Bowl selection in 1990 when he ranked fourth in the NFL with 1,219 yards rushing and in 1991 when he ranked fifth in the NFL with 1,048 yards rushing.
+In the run to Super Bowl XXVI, Byner carried the ball 45 times for 168 yards while catching four passes for 35 yards, with his one touchdown coming in the Super Bowl versus Buffalo, where he caught a 10-yard pass from Mark Rypien to give Washington a 10–0 lead in the eventual victory that gave Byner a championship.
 His time with the Redskins earned him a position as one of the franchise's 70 Greatest Redskins.